 - 50 Capacity

 - Price from

 Summary : The eastern seaboard of Russia dominates the North Pacific and yet very few people know anything about it, let alone have experienced it.
 Its isolation has protected one of its most valuable assets – its wilderness and to some degree, its wildlife.
 With an option of joining from Nome, Alaska, the expedition begins in Anadyr, the administrative center of the Chukotka Autonomous Region.
 Travel south along the Koryak and Kamchatka coastlines to Petropavlovsk-Kamchatskiy.
 Along the way, make numerous landings, including two full days at the Commander Islands.
-View the thousands of birds that migrated here as they prepare to leave after taking advantage of the phenomenal abundance of food.
+View thousands of birds that migrate here to take advantage of the phenomenal abundance of food.